tl-ecosystem/tlang/README.md

 # TLangPy
 A pseudo-programming interpreted language created using Python.
 A fun little project.

-To run a script written in tleng you need to type in the terminal
+To run a script written in tleng you need to type in the terminal:

     --> python tlang1.py name_of_file.tlang

-You can also put -log in the end to get a full traceback
+You can also put -log in the end to get a full traceback: WARNING: -log is not currently supported

     --> python tlang1.py name_of_file.tlang -log